viun-tech/public/clients/javascript/avis-client-js/generated/docs/InspectionApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //ApiKeyAuth.apiKeyPrefix = 'Token';

-let apiInstance = new Avis.InspectionApi();
+let apiInstance = new ViunAvisClientJs.InspectionApi();
 let id = 56; // Number | A unique integer value identifying this inspection. let opts = {
-  patchedInspectionRequest: new Avis.PatchedInspectionRequest(), // PatchedInspectionRequest |
+  patchedInspectionRequest: new ViunAvisClientJs.PatchedInspectionRequest(), // PatchedInspectionRequest |
 };
 apiInstance.inspectionPartialUpdate(id, opts, (error, data, response) => {
   if (error) {